lmore377/openwrt-rt4230w/README.md

 # openwrt-rt4230w-rev6

+# Development has been paused for a bit.
+I'm using the router I was using for testing as my normal home router now (But on the bright side, it's been running for over a month now without problems).
+I'll resume development when I can get my hands on another one.

 Work-in-progress OpenWRT firmware for the RT4230W router from Askey (Branded as RAC2V1K and SAC2V1K by Spectrum)

 Follow progress here: https://forum.openwrt.org/t/askey-rac2v1k-support/15830